olinml2024/olinml2024.github.io/assignments/assignment17/FinalProject.markdown

 We generally suggest that this conversation happens during the week of November 29.
 However, it might be appropriate to have this conversation earlier (pre-Thanksgiving) or later (Dec 10 at the latest.).
 When you are ready to have this conversation, you should sign-up for a meeting slot on the spreadsheet Links to an external site.and submit the proposal here at least 24 hours in advance (therefore, this assignment is due on Dec 9 at the latest).

-# Deliverable: Video Summary (10% of total grade)
+# Video Summary

 Prepare a 1-minute video that summarizes your project topic and your primary accomplishments (e.g., what you built, what you learned, etc.).
 Your video should be professional and polished and accessible to folks who have some familiarity with machine learning but are not experts in the particular area that you investigated.
 As the project unfolds, we will provide more guidance, examples, and a peer review process to help you make a great video.

 We will post a detailed rubric for the video summary soon.

-# Final project Deliverable submission (70% of total grade)
+# Project Deliverables

 We'll post an assignment on Canvas to allow you to turn in appropriate, project-specific deliverables.
 Depending on the project you chose, these may take on a variety of forms.
 Here are some other important guidelines for your project deliverables to keep in mind.